Little Bay Bridge: General Sullivan Bridge removal

-Future

-While the General Sullivan Bridge "is nationally significant... as an early and highly influential example of continuous truss highway design in the United States", its future is uncertain.
-The Coast Guard regards it as a navigation hazard and favors its removal.
-Bridge proponents cite its eligibility for listing on the National Register of Historic Places.
-While the Rowe bridge was built to accommodate four lanes of northbound motorized traffic, its current configuration is limited to three lanes in order to accommodate a non-motorized multi-use path, the removal of which would be enabled by restoration or replacement of the General Sullivan Bridge, giving that effort additional relevance.
+While the General Sullivan Bridge was considered "nationally significant... as an early and highly influential example of continuous truss highway design in the United States", its future remained uncertain for an extended period.
+In 2015, the mid-section of the bridge was closed off due to worsening condition; this rendered the bridge functionally obsolete.
+In September 2018, the bridge was permanently closed for all uses, due to safety concerns that it was unsound.

+The Coast Guard regarded the bridge as a navigation hazard and favored its removal.
+Bridge proponents cited its eligibility for listing on the National Register of Historic Places.
+While the Rowe bridge was built to accommodate four lanes of northbound motorized traffic, its configuration during this period was limited to three lanes.
+This was to accommodate a non-motorized multi-use path, the removal of which could have been enabled by restoration or replacement of the General Sullivan Bridge, giving that effort additional relevance.

 As of July 2018, restored pedestrian and bicycle access to the General Sullivan Bridge was planned for the summer of 2022.
 As of January 2020, "the state’s plan now is to build a new bridge on the existing piers".
 The new bridge was expected to be a 16 ft multi-use path.
 In February 2023, the New Hampshire Department of Transportation (NH DOT) estimated the cost of replacing the original bridge with a 9 ft bicycle and pedestrian walkway at $34.8 million, with a 2026 completion date.
 In June 2023, $20 million was allocated for the project from the federal Rebuilding American Infrastructure with Sustainability and Equity (RAISE) program.
 In August 2023, NH DOT put the General Sullivan Bridge up for sale, but did not receive any offers.
 In September 2023, bidding for the replacement project came in at over $80 million, potentially delaying efforts.
 In September 2024, it was reported that plans were in development for a less expensive bridge for pedestrians and bicycles.

 In October 2025, the Executive Council of New Hampshire approved a contact worth $28.4 million to have the General Sullivan Bridge removed.

-In popular culture

-Although unnamed, the General Sullivan Bridge appeared in a 1997 episode of WWF Monday Night Raw, when Steve Austin threw the WWE Intercontinental Championship belt (then belonging to The Rock) into the river below.
+In late December 2025, it was reported that removal was expected to start in March 2026.
+Removal of the bridge was reported as underway at the end of March 2026.
+As of August 2026, removal of the bridge was expected to last into 2027.